alttch/bma-info/eva4/include/controller_system.rst

 Memory
 ------

-The memory provider creates a sub-group "memory" and displays memory and swap information.
+The memory provider creates sub-groups "ram" and "swap" and displays memory and swap information.

 Disks
 -----